About the Major

 Students interested in research opportunities are encouraged to develop statistics and research methods skills as early as possible, to develop broad knowledge in the research area of interest, and to then apply for permission of the instructor to enroll in an advanced research seminar.
 Speaking with individual faculty members about research opportunities that might be available in their labs is also appropriate.

 By the beginning of their spring semester junior year, psychology majors who have earned at least a B+ average in all psychology courses and at least a B average in all nonpsychology courses are eligible to pursue honors in psychology by writing a thesis.
-A student must have a faculty advisor in order to write a thesis.
+A student must have a faculty advisor to write a thesis.
 An advisor should be secured by spring of the junior year through discussion with appropriate faculty.
 Honors will be awarded only if both the advisor and a second faculty reader evaluate the thesis worthy of honors.